cburnell/ARSIS-6/ARSIS-Unity/Assets/Labs/EventSystem/EventSystem.md

 *Note: The new input system may cause errors when the scene is run.
 If that happens select the event system and click the `Replace with InputSystemUIInputModule` button.*

 ## Creating The Event
-Now that we have a UI to display the output, lets create the event that will increment the counter.
+Now that we have a UI to display the output, lets create the event that will increment the counter when the button is pressed.
 To create a new event type, we need to create a new class that inherits from `BaseArsisEvent`.
-1. Create a new C# script in the `Assets/ARSIS/Core/EventManager/EventTypes` folder called `CounterValue.cs` and open it in your editor.
-Events are stored in the `EventTypes` folder regardless of the type of event or what system uses it.
+Follow these steps to create the new event sctipt.
+1. In the Unity Editor, navigate to the Assets/ARSIS/Core/EventManager/EventTypes folder.
+2. Right-click on the folder and select `Create > C# Script` from the context menu.
+Name the script CounterValue.cs and open it in your code editor.
-2. We will need to import the `EventSystem` namespace to use the `BaseArsisEvent` class.
-Then we will need to define a class with the properties that we want.
-In this case, the minimal event would be
+3. Import the `EventSystem` namespace to use the `BaseArsisEvent` class.
+4. Define a class with the properties we want that inherits from `BaseArsisEvent`.

+In this case we might write:
 ```csharp
 using EventSystem;